 In Chronic Venous Insufficiency the valves are faulty meaning that blood does not advance towards the heart, but instead pools in the legs.

-Although a tendency to have varicose veins can be hereditary, people who are often on their feet, who regularly lift heavy objects, or who are pregnant are likely to develop varicose veins.
+Although a tendency to have varicose veins can be hereditary, people who are often on their feet, who regularly lift heavy objects, or who are or were pregnant are likely to develop varicose veins.

-When blood rushes backwards in the veins, more fluid diffuses (comes out of) the capillaries.
-The capillaries are the purple structures between arteries and veins in the picture.
+When blood rushes backwards in the veins (blue in the picture), more fluid diffuses (comes out of) the capillaries.
+The capillaries are the purple structures between arteries (red) and veins in the picture.
 Capillaries have “window-like structures” that allow things like nutrients to diffuse out of our bloodstream to feed the cells.

 It is the job of the lymphatic system (pictured here in green) is to remove this fluid.
 However, Chronic Venous Insufficiency can produce more fluid than the lymphatic system can take up.
 This is similar to too much traffic trying to all take the freeway home at 5:00 PM.
 There are more cars than there is space on the road.

 Although the cause of swelling related to CVI is not lymphatic in origin, Lymphatic Therapy reduces the swelling in the legs by painlessly removing the fluid caused by the backup of blood in the venous system.

 Lymphatic drainage can significantly improve and often eliminate the symptoms (like venous ulcers) of CVI when performed regularly.
 It does this by improving lymphatic flow which reduces stagnation of fluid in the tissues.